chef-boneyard/opscode-test/continuous-integration/slave/README.txt

-A set of scripts for Hudson builder slave:
+A set of scripts for Hudson builder slave (where Hudson does tests):

 start-hudson-slave.sh
-	Run by Hudson via SSH to run chef-client, setup the database, then run the slave jar.

-	This runs chef-client, then runs the Hudson slave jar with GEM_HOME/GEM_PATH set.
+	Run by Hudson (start-euca-vm.rb) via SSH to run chef-client, setup the database, then run the slave jar.
+The hudson slave jar is run with GEM_HOME/GEM_PATH set.

 run-cucumber.sh
 	Run on the slave as a convenience for running cucumber with JUnit output turned on, etc.

 run-rake.sh
 	Run on the slave as a convenience for running rake with JUnit output turned on, etc.